Written by our personal injury lawyers in Charlottesville

 What is the purpose of a punitive damage award?

 A punitive damage award punishes the defendant and serves as a warning that society hopes will deter him and others who learn of it from a repetition of the same or similar wrongdoing.
-Allen, Allen, Allen and Allen attorneys have experience in handling cases involving punitive damages.
-We are prepared to put the substantial resources of the Allen Law Firm to work in support of your claim for damages both compensatory and punitive.
+Our personal injury lawyers in Charlottesville have experience in handling cases involving punitive damages.
+We are prepared to put the substantial resources of our law firm to work in support of your claim for damages both compensatory and punitive.

 How does the current law work?